Tennessee woman goes missing during cross-country trip with boyfriend

 Toni believes that friend was the last person to see her sister on May 6.

-However, Nikki did communicate with Toni via text two days later, saying she was in Arizona with plans to complete the trip to California.
+However, Nikki did communicate with Toni via text two days later, on May 8, saying she was in Arizona with plans to complete the trip to California.

 “Then I didn’t hear anything else after that Monday morning,” Toni said.

-Nikki’s phone currently appears to be out of service, leaving her family fearing the worst.
+Nikki’s phone now appears to be out of service, leaving her family fearing the worst.

-“I don’t think she is dead out there somewhere, but it’s all a possibility at this point, and I am really scared of that, but I’m praying that’s not the case,” Toni told News 2, adding that Nikki has two children in Cheatham County.
+“I don’t think she is dead out there somewhere, but it’s all a possibility at this point, and I am really scared of that, but I’m praying that’s not the case,” Toni said, adding that Nikki has two children in Cheatham County.

 “All the stories like that that seem to happen and seem to happen more often make it more terrifying,” Toni said.

-Even though Nikki’s family is holding onto hope, they feel as though they have exhausted their search efforts.

-Cheatham County District Attorney General Ray Crouch told News 2 officials are gathering information from law enforcement in New Mexico and Arizona.
+District Attorney General Ray Crouch in Cheatham County, Tennessee, said officials are gathering information from law enforcement in New Mexico and Arizona.

 He said his office has requested nationwide extradition for Stratton, who has an unrelated arrest warrant for failure to appear on a probation violation that stems from a theft charge.

-Nikki is 5’6″ with brown eyes and black/brown hair.
+Nikki is 5 feet 6 inches tall with brown eyes and black/brown hair.
 She also has many tattoos.

-The Jeep is a 2013 black Jeep Wrangler with tag BGL3539.
-The vehicle also has a “Mama Tried” sticker on it and camo seats.
+The Jeep is a 2013 black Jeep Wrangler with a tag saying BGL3539, a “Mama Tried” sticker, and camo seats.